randys-review-questions/randys-review-questions.github.io/README.md

  * `htmlwriter.py` is a helper module containing code for generating units of HTML code.
  This was useful in earlier versions of the site when the bulk of the HTML was generated using Python instead of JavaScript but is now obsolete.
+ * `jquery-csv.js` is the implementation of version 0.71 of jQuery-csv, written by Evan Plaice.
+This is useful for parsing `.csv` files.
  * `quizgenerate.js` contains the functionality to generate the HTML for a quiz page based on information in the associated `page_data.csv` and `questions.csv` files.
  * `update_db_formats.py` updates the format of each `.csv` file in the page directories